-Hartford, Conn. – Senior tri-captain Peace Kabari (Manchester, N.H.) and sophomore Bailey Hyland (Broad Brook, Conn.) each had 16 points and 11 rebounds to lead the Trinity College Bantams to a 56-45 victory over the visiting Colby College Mules in New England Small College Athletic Conference (NESCAC) women’s basketball action this afternoon at Oosting Gymnasium.
+Hartford, Conn. – Senior tri-captain Peace Kabari (Manchester, N.H.) and sophomore Bailey Hyland (Broad Brook, Conn.) each had 16 points and 11 rebounds to lead the Trinity College Bantams to a 56-45 victory over the visiting Colby College Mules in New England Small College Athletic Conference (NESCAC) women's basketball action this afternoon at Oosting Gymnasium.
 Trinity improves to 10-4 overall and 1-1 in the NESCAC while stopping a three-game losing skid.
 Colby falls to 4-9 overall and 0-2 in the league with its third setback in a row.
+The Bantams wore yellow laces to raise awareness for the fight against pediatric cancer.
 Trinity visits Babson on Tuesday at 6 p.m. in its next game.
 The Mules host conference rival Middlebury on Friday at 7 p.m.

 Trinity used a 7-0 run, including five points by sophomore center Elizabeth Althoff (Staten Island, N.Y.) to go ahead, 11-5, late in the first quarter, but Colby senior Ainsley Burns (Barrington, R.I.) made a three-pointer in the final minute to make it a three-point game at the first break.
 The Bantam defense was stifling in the second stanza, holding the Mules to just two field goals and five points.
 Hyland paced the home squad with seven of its 16 points in the second frame, and Trinity led, 27-13, at halftime.
 Colby shot 16.7 percent from the floor (5-30) and 14.3 percent from long range (2-145) over the first two quarters.